 To increase mental wellness, UofL Health also offers a weekly meditation and mindfulness mini session.
 Mini sessions are held every Wednesday from noon-12:20 p.m. via Zoom.
 In these sessions, Activity Therapy Manager at Peace Hospital, Nevia Greenwell guides you through a mediation session to help you mentally clear your thoughts and develop a calm state.

-To keep a calm nervous system, Amy Mudd offers UofL Health employees techniques to calm your nervous system down while also calming your body and brain.
-Techniques such as Trauma Tapping and Havening, will help give calming sensations throughout your body.
-These sessions are also offered via Zoom every Tuesday from 12:30-1 pm.
+Interesting in calming your nervous system?
+Amy Mudd offers UofL Health employees techniques to calm your nervous system down while also calming your body and brain.
+Techniques such as trauma tapping and havening will help give calming sensations throughout your body.
+These sessions are offered by appointment only.
+To request an appointment, please email Amy.Mudd@UofLHealth.org.

 January is also the best time to start scheduling annual exams to ensure that your health is still being maintained.
 If you need a provider, be sure to use one of our hundreds of UofL Physicians providers.